-Two authors (P. Barros da Silva and J.P.
-Sousa) systematically screened the titles and abstracts of publications retrieved using the search strategy in order to select studies which met the inclusion criteria outlined above.
-The full texts of the eligible studies were, again, independently assessed for eligibility by the two review team members.
-Any disagreement between them over the eligibility of particular studies was resolved through discussion and involvement of a third author (R. Teixeira), when necessary.
+Two authors (PBS and JPS) systematically screened titles and abstracts of publications retrieved using the search strategy in order to select studies that met the inclusion criteria outlined above.
+The full text of the eligible studies was, again, independently assessed for eligibility by the two review team members.
+Any disagreement between them over the eligibility of particular studies was resolved through discussion and involving a third author (RT), when necessary.
 Data extraction concerned the study population, main demographics and baseline characteristics, interventions, and the outcomes described above.
 We analysed studies with multiple sequenced publications, ensuring no duplication of results and the collection of the most recent data.

-Some studies did not break down information on early (<30 days) versus late (>30 days) post-procedural stroke incidence.
+Some studies did not break down information on early (<30 days) vs late (>30 days) post-procedural stroke incidence.
 For this reason, and to increase statistical power, we joined both outcomes, creating an all-stroke post-procedural rate.
-Post-procedural stroke incidence included both ischaemic and haemorrhagic cerebrovas-cular events, due to the lack of separate outcomes in the majority of studies.
+Post-procedural stroke incidence included both ischaemic and haemorrhagic cerebrovascular events, due to the lack of separate outcomes in the majority of studies.